The Reprint Prize: June 15 – June 30, 2026

-For ten days in June, The Masters Review's first Reprint Prize was open for submissions.
-Any fiction or creative nonfiction under 6,000 words published prior to June 1, 2022 is eligible!
+For two weeks in June, The Masters Review is open to submissions of reprints.
+Any fiction or creative nonfiction under 6,000 words published prior to June 1, 2024 is eligible!
 As always, there are no limitations on style or topic, but our primary interest is in literary prose.
 This challenge will be judged by our editorial staff, who will select one winner to receive a $500 prize and publication on our site.

 Guidelines: